How Can Cloud Help the Banking and Finance Companies in the Digital World

 From IRINN

-10 Reasons to peer: 6.
-Peering increases the stability of your network
+6. Peering Increases the Stability of your Network

 While buying IP transit is always just a best-effort method, without any guarantee that data is delivered or that the delivery meets any quality of service, peering increases the stability of your network.
 Read on to learn how this happens in this sixth instalment of our “reasons to peer” series.